 - Partnership with parents and families working together toward the common goal of optimizing the child’s life.

 Because children with SMA are at risk for a number of potential complications, our SMA care team includes:

-- Pediatric Neurologist will make or confirm the diagnosis of SMA type and follow long term.
+- Pediatric Neurologist will make or confirm the diagnosis of SMA and provide treatment recommendations.